Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

-As evident in the image, the wave exits our domain approximately after 14 477 seconds
+As evident in the image, the wave exits our domain approximately at the time of 15 957

 now let's compute the number of netupdates using our formula: